 - Avoid highly-processed foods.
 For example, fries and other dip-fried meals, pastries, cakes, chips.
 Other foods you want to avoid are red meat, soda, margarine, frostings.

-- Eat anti-inflammatory foods (you will find a printable list with such foods in the Printable section of this program).
-Or check my post “Best anti-inflammatory foods” to get more details about each product from the list.
+- Eat anti-inflammatory foods.
+Check my post “Best anti-inflammatory foods” to get more details about each product from the list.

 - Drink more water.
 Water is thought to help reduce chronic inflammation by reducing acidosis and keeping the body’s PH level in balance.